wangdisdu/owl/README.md

 # owl

-## A Awesome Management Tool
+## Awesome Query Tool

-owl is a tool for managing Apache Kafka, Elasticsearch, Redis, JDBC and so on.
+owl is a tool for Apache Kafka, Elasticsearch, Mongodb, Redis, JDBC and so on.